achacha/DadaWordEngine/README.md

 - Parsing will detect word and its possible type (Sentence)
 - Word hyphenation (HyphenData)
 - Transformation to phonetic form useful for search and match based on what it sounds like (PhoneticTransformer)
+- Integrated as custom JSP tags for easier dynamic content generation

 Examples